Set storage

 Expanding partition and file system (Windows)

-To expand the partition and file system from the Windows server, do the following:
+To expand the partition and file system from the Windows server:

 1. Connect to the Windows server.